Andy Davis preaches an expository sermon on Genesis 22. The main subject of the sermon is that God makes sacrificial provision for His people.

 Verse 14 gives the key lesson: “So Abraham called that place The LORD Will Provide.
 And to this day it is said, ‘On the mountain of the LORD it will be provided.’”
 Abraham’s name for the sacred place was Jehovah Jireh, which could be read, “The Lord will see to it.”
 He will see what needs to be done and he will provide.
 This was the proverb.
 What was to be provided on the mountain of the Lord?
 A substitute for sins.

 IV.
-The Second Provision
+The Lord’s Second Provision on Mount Moriah: The Temple

 Holy Ground